If you haven't yet purchased your own home, you may have heard of stamp duty but not totally sure what it is, or whether it'll apply to you.

 Stamp duty applies to land and residential property which costs over £125,000 in England and Northern Ireland.
 If it's a second home, the property only needs to cost over £40,000 to be liable.

-It doesn't matter if you're buying your property with cash or a mortgage, and if it's leasehold or freehold, the tax will still apply.
+It doesn't matter if you're buying your property with cash or a house repayments, and if it's leasehold or freehold, the tax will still apply.

 What does stamp duty cost?

 There are varying bands for stamp duty, where different property prices are charged different percentages of tax.

 Let's say you agreed to purchasing a property for £275,000.
 You'll be tax exempt on the first £125,000.
 You'll pay 2% on the next £125,000 which is £2,500.
 You'll also pay 5% on the final £25,000 as this falls into the next bracket, this will cost £1,250.
 Adding up both amounts gives you £2,750 in stamp duty.